Step-by-step guide to the Map your own data tool

 - Make sure you copy from the 'ID' cell as instructed, not from the 'NAME' cell.

 This example data file can be used to trial the Local Government Areas map.
 This will allow you to map the percentage of the population aged 15 to 24 years who were learning or earning at the 2016 Census.

-- After pasting the data into the box, click on the Upload button.
+- After pasting the data into the box, click on the Upload button at the bottom right of the pop-up window.